ShadowOfNight/Rock-Raiders-Reloaded/README.md

 Changelog
 --------------
+v0.19.000
+- Replaced Barracks/SupportStation with my high-polygon version (FINALLY).
+- Added high-resolution versions of Stripes16.bmp, DangerArrow.bmp; along with top textures for the Barracks courtesy frozen snow.
+- Updated shared assets.
+- Removed two leftover textures for old floodlight model (apparently these weren't removed).
+- Added previously unused control panel texture for Barracks.
+- Redid stand and unpowered animations for the Barracks (teleport and explosion will be redone at a later date).

 v0.18.238
 - Added separate models for floodlight and light beam cone.
 - Modified upgrade entry for the light upgrade.